morian/aio-ld2410/docs/start/tutorial.rst

 .. currentmodule:: aio_ld2410

-This section covers most of the API with real examples and commands.
+This tutorial covers the major API methods with real examples and commands.

 Links to the :ref:`reference` will be provided all along so you can get more details.

-Before going further, ensure to have a suitable python environment (see :ref:`installation`).
+Before going further on this tutorial, make sure to have a suitable python environment (see :ref:`installation`).

 Connecting to the device